lamini-ai/docs-to-qa/README.md

 ```

 Below, we share how to use this library on your own data!
+TLDR:
+1. Input a set of raw documents, i.e. just strings, a CSV, etc. We have an example with U.S. Bills data
+2. Generate questions and answers about your documents, by just prompt-engineering an LLM
+3. Finetune a Q&A LLM for your docs on this data
+4. Run your custom LLM on new questions!

 ## 1. Generate Questions
 To generate the questions, run the following: